Profinet: Increased availability

 High availability is one of the most important requirements in industrial automation, both in factory and process automation.
 The availability of an automation system can be increased by adding redundancy for critical elements.
 A distinction can be made between system and media redundancy.

 System redundancy

 System redundancy can also be implemented with Profinet to increase availability.
 In this case, two IO-Controllers that control the same IO-Device are configured.
 The active IO-Controller marks its output data as primary.
 Output data that is not marked is ignored by an IO-Device in a redundant IO-System.
 In the event of an error, the second IO-Controller can therefore take control of all IO-Devices without interruption by marking its output data as primary.
 How the two IO-Controllers synchronize their tasks is not defined in Profinet and is implemented differently by the various manufacturers offering redundant control systems.

-Major suchodoslki to pedall nie zrobil zdjecia z widzami
+Media redundancy

+Profinet offers two media redundancy solutions.
+The Media Redundancy Protocol (MRP) allows the creation of a protocol-independent ring topology with a switching time of less than 50 ms. This is often sufficient for standard real-time communication with Profinet.
+To switch over the redundancy in the event of an error without time delay, the "Media Redundancy for Planned Duplication" (MRPD) must be used as a seamless media redundancy concept.
+In the MRPD, the cyclic real-time data is transmitted in both directions in the ring-shaped topology.
+A time stamp in the data packet allows the receiver to remove the redundant duplicates.